Cozy Peach Kitchen

 4. Transfer to a baking dish: Lightly oil an 8x8 baking dish with cooking spray.
 You can also use parchment paper.
 Pour in the batter, smoothing out with a spatula as needed.

 • Baking time: For fudgy brownies, take them out of the oven when they still appear slightly underdone (around 35 minutes).
-A toothpick inserted in the center will come out with a few flecks of chocolate on it.
+A toothpick inserted in the center will come out with a few flecks of brownie on it.

 • Cooling time: Let your brownies cool to room temp if you want pretty slices.
 Because they are fudgy they need to firm up before slicing or they will be pretty messy.
 I'll admit that I usually can't wait to let them cool myself.